NoamLeabo/FaceBar_Web_Version/README.md

 # Foobar_p2_web
+Welcome to the web version of Facebar!

 How to run our project?

-Download zip- extract folder and then:
+Download zip from Github - extract folder and then:
 1. npm i
 2. npm start